Eddie Kelley (racing driver)

-Eddie Kelley (birth date unknown) is an American former professional stock car racing driver who competed in the NASCAR Goody's Dash Series from 1997 to 2002.
+Eddie Kelley (birth date 6/17/1964) is an American former professional stock car racing driver who competed in the NASCAR Goody's Dash Series from 1997 to 2002.

 Kelley also competed in the NASCAR Advance Auto Parts Weekly Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)